Ottermad/ottermad.github.io/_posts/2023-09-17-QC-Course-Hermitian-Matrices.md

 $$\begin{bmatrix}1 & 2+3i \\2-3i & 3\end{bmatrix}$$

-is a Hermitian matrix as it is equal to its conjugate tranpose.
+is a Hermitian matrix as it is equal to its conjugate transpose.

 ## Unitary matrices
 Finally, we can talk about unitary matrices.
-A matrix A is unitary if its inverse is it's conjugate tranposes.
+A matrix, A, is unitary if its inverse is its conjugate transpose.

 So we get